 Generally, this benefit guarantees a lifetime income stream when you annuitize the GMIB amount (after a 7- to 10-year waiting period), regardless of your investment performance.
-The GMIB amount is generally based on the greater of your current contract value, your purchase payments (adjusted pro annuitizing under the regular provisions of your rata or dollar-for-dollar by any withdrawals) compounded annually at a rate of 3% to 8% (often referred to as the roll-up value), or it may equal the greater of the contract's highest anniversary value or the roll-up value (roll-up/anniversary value may be adjusted pro rata or dollar-for-dollar by withdrawals).
+The GMIB amount is generally based on the greater of your current contract value, your purchase payments (adjusted pro rata or dollar-for-dollar by any withdrawals) compounded annually at a rate of 3% to 8% (often referred to as the roll-up value), or it may equal the greater of the contract's highest anniversary value or the roll-up value (roll-up/anniversary value may be adjusted pro rata or dollar-for-dollar by withdrawals).
 The GMIB amount must be annuitized.
 It is not available as a lump-sum payment.